 - Take your best furry friend to Dog Beach, the only beach in Southwest Florida where dogs can run off-leash.
 Bring your pup to run and play in the water.
 A dog rinse-off shower station is provided.
 Check tide charts and go at low or mid tide. www.leegov.com

 - On the first Saturday of the month, Collier County residents get to visit the Naples Zoo for free.
 Go there early when the animals are more active, see the Bornean orangutans swinging from their ropes, or listen to the Buff-cheeked gibbons calling out over the lake.
-See the two new ring-tailed lemurs that were born at the zoo in April.
+Meet Xander, a 13-year-old giant anteater, who is the latest addition to the zoo.
 Napleszoo.org

 - This may be somber, but it is educational and eye-opening.
 The Holocaust Museum & Cohen Education Center in Naples has more than 1,000 original photos and artifacts related to the Holocaust and World War II.
 Many of the items were donated by the families of survivors who live in Southwest Florida. hmcec.org

-- Large herds of animals roam through natural habitats as people drive through this Lion Country Safari 20 miles west of West Palm Beach.
-The preserve is divided into seven main habitats with a variety of animals, including huge herds of zebra, rhino and giraffe.
+- Large herds of animals roam through natural habitats as people drive through Lion Country Safari, 20 miles west of West Palm Beach.
+The preserve is divided into seven main habitats with a variety of animals, including zebras, rhinos, and giraffes.
 The park also features rides, attractions, and animal encounters. www.lioncountrysafari.com

 - Tucked behind the rec center at Vineyard Community Park and next to the traditional playground is a free place to cool off.
 The water play feature area has things that squirt and dump water.
 There are adjacent covered pavilions with grills so you can picnic and play. www.collierparks.com

-- Head over to the Neapolitan Family Back to School Expo.
+- Head over to the Southwest Florida Family Back to School Expo.
 Get information and register for after-school activities, clubs, scouting, arts, theater, dance classes, and sports.
-There are giveaways, rabbits, Too Tall Torrie, mascots, and more.
+There are giveaways, photos with princesses, rabbits, fire trucks, mascots, food trucks, and more.
 Get a head start on your back-to-school preparations at this popular free event on Aug.
-9, 11 a.m. – 2 p.m. at the North Collier Regional Park exhibit hall.
+1, 11 a.m. – 2 p.m. at the North Collier Regional Park exhibit hall.

 neafamily.com - End the long summer with a day of traditional Florida fun in the sun.
 Spend part of the day on the water and exploring an island.
 Pure Florida has a three-hour cruise to Keewaydin Island.
 Families can find a wealth of shells there.
-During the journey there and back it is common to see dolphins and lots of birds. www.purefl.com
+Dolphins are a common sight during the journey there and back. www.purefl.com

 Now it is time to go back to school for 180 days of learning.
 After fulfilling a long bucket list of summer fun, the kids should have plenty to talk about as they return to the classroom.